The Last Chance Detectives

-who solve mysteries in their fictional desert town of Ambrosia, Arizona.
+who solve mysteries in their fictional small town of Ambrosia, Arizona.
 When the radio shows were airing, Canyon Quest, a prequel book to the show, was released.

 Plot

-12-year-old Mike Fowler lives in the minute community of Ambrosia, Arizona (a fictional town) with his single mother and his paternal grandparents.
+12-year-old Mike Fowler lives in the fictional small town of Ambrosia, Arizona with his apparently widowed mother and his paternal grandparents.
 The family runs the Last Chance Gas and Diner highway stop near the town's municipal limits, as well as the small hangar and airstrip nearby.
 The diner property is also home to Lady Liberty, a B-17 Bomber flown by Mike's grandfather in World War II; it is in the plane that Mike and his three friends—Ben Jones, Winnona "Winnie" Whitefeather, and Spencer Williams – run their detective agency called the "Last Chance Detectives".
 Together, they solve mysteries and have adventures, while learning Christian morals.

 Radio albums

 The radio series included a brand new cast, and Jason Whittaker, from Adventures in Odyssey in the first album.
 Both made by Focus on the Family, the two series were partially joined for this series.
 Three albums were created: